turbinenreiter/drracket-material/README.md

 Material Colorscheme for DrRacket
 =================================

-This package adds a Solarized colorscheme to DrRacket and was adapted from [takikawa/drracket-solarized](https://github.com/takikawa/drracket-solarized).
+This package adds a Material colorscheme to DrRacket and was adapted from [takikawa/drracket-solarized](https://github.com/takikawa/drracket-solarized).

 Installation